Skeleton keys, mortise locks and doorknobs

 This post is about how old door mechanisms used to work.
 They are called mortise locks.
-Those old pretty crystal doorknobs in old homes are mortise locks.
-Although I doubt most of you will need to know how to swap out a mortise lock, I thought you might find it interesting because they are very different from the regular doorknob locks today.
+Those old pretty crystal doorknobs (if original) in old homes are a type of lockset called a mortise lockset.
+Although I doubt most of you will need to know how to swap out a mortise lock, I thought you might find it interesting because they are very different from the regular cylinder locks today.

 This is my back door lock.
 I actually have two back doors.
 Not sure why, but I do!